cry4rock/indushomelab.net/content/posts/audio-transcriptor.md

 summary: "A walkthrough of a lightweight Python script that converts audio files into text using SpeechRecognition and pydub."
 ---

-# Audio Transcriptor — Convert Audio to Text with Python

 This post explains a compact Python script in this repository that converts audio files (MP3, WAV, M4A, etc.) into text using the `SpeechRecognition` library and `pydub` for audio preprocessing.

 ## Why this is useful